johnkerl/miller/go/README.md

 * This is not necessarily a full Go port of Miller.
 At the moment, it's a little spot for some experimentation.
 Things are very rough and very iterative and very incomplete.
 I don't commit to finishing a Go port but I very much hope to.
 * One reason Miller exists is to be a useful tool for myself and others; another is it's fun to write.
 At bare minimum, I'll re-teach myself some Go.
 * In all likelihood, though, this will turn into a full port which will someday become Miller 6.0.
+As noted below, this will be a win both at the source-code level, and for users of Miller.
 * I hope to retain backward compatibility at the command-line level as much as possible.
+* In the meantime I will still keep fixing bugs, doing some features, etc. in C on Miller 5.x -- in the near term, support for Miller's C implementation continues as before.

-* Benefits of porting to Go:
+# Benefits of porting to Go

-  * The lack of a streaming (record-by-record) JSON reader in the C implementation ([issue 99](https://github.com/johnkerl/miller/issues/99)) is immediately solved in the Go implementation.
+* The [lack of a streaming (record-by-record) JSON reader](http://johnkerl.org/miller/doc/file-formats.html#JSON_non-streaming) in the C implementation ([issue 99](https://github.com/johnkerl/miller/issues/99)) is immediately solved in the Go implementation.
+* Previously [arrays were not supported in the DSL](http://johnkerl.org/miller/doc/file-formats.html#Arrays); now they will be.
+* [Flattening nested map structures to output records](http://johnkerl.org/miller/doc/file-formats.html#Formatting_JSON_options) was clumsy.
+Now, Miller will be a full JSON-to-JSON processor, if your inputs and outputs are both JSON; JSON input and output will be idiomatic.
 * The quoted-DKVP feature from [issue 266](https://github.com/johnkerl/miller/issues/266) will be easily addressed.
 * String/number-formatting issues in [issue 211](https://github.com/johnkerl/miller/issues/211), [issue 178](https://github.com/johnkerl/miller/issues/178), [issue 151](https://github.com/johnkerl/miller/issues/151), and [issue 259](https://github.com/johnkerl/miller/issues/259) will be fixed during the Go port.
 * I think some DST/timezone issues such as [issue 359](https://github.com/johnkerl/miller/issues/359) will be easier to fix using the Go datetime library than using the C datetime library
 * The code will be easier to read and, I hope, easier for others to contribute to.
-* In the meantime I will still keep fixing bugs, doing some features, etc. in C on Miller 5.x -- in the near term, support for Miller's C implementation continues as before.

 # Efficiency of the Go port